 In order to support the internationalization of protocols and a more diverse Internet community, the RFC Series must evolve to allow for the use of non-ASCII characters in RFCs.
-While English remains the accepted language of the Series, the encoding of future RFCs will be in UTF-8.
+While English remains the required language of the Series, the encoding of future RFCs will be in UTF-8, allowing for a broader range of characters than typically used in the English language.
 This document describes the RFC Editor requirements and guidance regarding the use of non-ASCII characters in RFCs.

-This document updates the RFC Style Guide [I-D.iab-styleguide].
+This document updates RFC 7322.